 I’ve updated the church’s contact information, but when I went back in, it hadn’t changed.
 What am I doing wrong?

-For any changes made on the Main Info tab, you need to click the blue “Update” button on the upper right side of the screen to save the changes.
+For any changes made on the main information panel, you need to click the blue “Confirm Changes” option at the bottom of the panel to save the changes.

 Last year’s information is wrong.
 How can I change that?

 For the most part, we don’t edit old data.
 It’s already been published in last year’s research and last year’s Year Book, so minor mistakes should stay, paying close attention that this year’s information is accurate.
-(For example, in the Membership tab, if 2022 was wrong, use the “Adjustments” option to make sure that the information at the end of your 2023 reporting is correct.)
-However, if the past information is dramatically incorrect – you meant to type a figure with a decimal that didn’t read, so the figure is extremely larger than it should be, for example – either click “Report data discrepancy” in the upper right corner or contact Brea at the Conference Office.
+(For example, in the Membership tab, if 2023 was wrong, use the “Adjustments” option to make sure that the information at the end of your 2024 reporting is correct.)
+However, if the past information is dramatically incorrect – you meant to type a figure with a decimal that didn’t read, so the figure is extremely larger than it should be, for example – contact Brea at the Conference Office.

 I am not good with computers.
 Is there another way to complete my reporting?